 A philosophical education will not only enrich your worldview, but it will also give you the tools to critically examine your own perspective, as well as those of others; will allow you to explore various questions and areas of personal interest; and will teach you how to think about issues that touch your life.

 The program offers a general foundation in philosophy and the flexibility to explore your areas of interest; explore and evaluate important ideas that influence politics, morality, science, education, religion, business and law; and provides the opportunity to construct one's own personal philosophy of life.

 Ask anyone why they study philosophy – in or out of the university – and you'll get many different answers.
 Some emphasize the kinds of skills that you develop through studying Philosophy.
 Others highlight the ways a Philosophy major might relate to various careers.
 And for some, it is a combination of these two factors.

-The program in French and English is designed, managed, and offered jointly by the Philosophy Departments of the University of Sudbury and Laurentian University.
+The program in French and English is designed, managed, and offered jointly by the Philosophy Departments of the University of Sudbury (UofS) and Laurentian University.
 See some of the courses offered in English for the 2020-21 year in this document (by both Laurentian and UofS).